 ODP age groups are based on the year of birth and have a January 1-December 31 cutoff date.
 Example; 2001,2002, etc.

 ODP starts at the state level.
 Kansas ODP follows three simple Phases.
 At the conclusion of each Phase, players will be selected and “INVITED” to continue to the next Phase.
 As you participate in each Phase, there will be a fee associated to cover basic expenses to operate and provide the necessary staffing.

 READY TO GET STARTED?

-If you (or your child) possess these attributes and qualities, we encourage you to register and attend an ODP tryout.
-To learn more about ODP visit our FAQ's or contact the Nathan Hunt at 913.782.6434 etc 21 or email@example.com.
+If you (or your child) possess these attributes and qualities, we encourage you to attend an ODP evaluation.
+To learn more about ODP visit our FAQ's or contact the Nathan Hunt at 913.782.6434 etc 21 or firstname.lastname@example.org.